J&K: 3 terrorists gunned down in Shopian

 On April 28, the Jammu and Kashmir Police on Sunday arrested three Jaish-e-Mohammed (JeM) terrorists who carried out a recent attack on a police post in Srinagar's Chanpora.
 Terrorists were arrested from Wathora area of Budgam district.
 The attack had taken place on April 26 in which a cop had suffered injuries in the firefight.

-On April 25, two terrorists were neutralized in an encounter with security forces in Bagender Mohalla of Bijbehara in Anantnag district of Jammua and Kashmir.
+On April 25, two terrorists were neutralized in an encounter with security forces in Bagender Mohalla of Bijbehara in Anantnag district of Jammu and Kashmir.

 After losing terrorists at a rapid pace, ISI looks to tap Kashmiris outside